 Only some human anti-histamines are suitable for dogs Piriton can be used but it is always better to ask your local vet first as it might not be the best solution, you need to know the correct dosage, side effects to watch out for and it can be dangerous when combines with certain other drugs.

-Watching your beloved dog suffer with the uncomfortable itching and soreness of allergies is heart-breaking and for many the symptoms only get worse as they become older.
+Watching your beloved dog suffer from the uncomfortable itching and soreness of allergies is heart-breaking and for many, the symptoms only get worse as dogs get older.
+It’s important to keep any dog healthy but even more so senior dogs,

 Furthermore, there is the added bonus of the antihistamine having little or no side effects.
 That said, before using any medication on your dog, it is essential that you consult with your vet first.

-If the condition doesn't improve or becomes worse, seek medical attention immediately.
+If the condition in your dogs doesn’t improve or becomes worse, seek medical attention immediately.